iamkroot/trakt-scrobbler/README.md

 ## Contributing

-Feel free to create a new issue in case you find a bug/want to have a feature added.
+* Feel free to create a [new issue](https://github.com/iamkroot/trakt-scrobbler/issues/new/choose) in case you find a bug.
 See [`CONTRIBUTING.md`](CONTRIBUTING.md) for more details.
+* If you have a feature request, or need help with something, head over to the [Discussions](https://github.com/iamkroot/trakt-scrobbler/discussions) forum.
-Proper PRs are welcome.
+* Proper PRs are welcome.

 ## Acknowledgements